Dorr Rebellion: Acote's Hill

 Fears emerged among anti-suffragists that Dorr intended to return at the head of an army of mercenaries and desperadoes gathered from neighboring states to overthrow the charter government.
 Nevertheless, Tyler visited the state to assess the situation firsthand but declined to send in federal troops.

-While the majority of the people's legislature and upper-class supporters had by then abandoned the cause, a group of diehard blue-collar mechanics who had been behind him from the beginning remained loyal.
+While the majority of the people's legislature and upper-class supporters had by then abandoned the cause, a group of diehard blue-collar mechanics who had been behind Dorr from the beginning remained loyal.
 During the month of June, perhaps clinging to the romance of a lost cause, they held numerous rallies and military processions in hopes of paving the way for their hero's return.
 There was talk of reconvening the people's legislature, and soon they began to gather at the small village of Chepachet, where they began to dig in at Acote's hill for confrontation.
-Four men passing through the village were captured by the Dorrites on the suspicion of being Algerine spies, two of whom were.
+Four men passing through the village were captured by the Dorrites on the suspicion of being Algerine spies, two of whom actually were.
 The men were forcibly marched to Woonsocket, where they were released the following day.
 The captors defended their actions as loyal enforcers of the people's constitution, and maintained that 2,000 would arrive to defend the cause.